shanemcw/homebridge-amazondash-MAC/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/green)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins) [![Donate](https://badgen.net/badge/donate/paypal/yellow)](https://paypal.me/shanemcw) [![npm](https://badgen.net/npm/dt/homebridge-amazondash-mac?color=green)](https://www.npmjs.com/package/homebridge-amazondash-mac)

 # A Modern Amazon Dash Button Plugin for Homebridge
 A modern (post-2019) [Homebridge-verified](https://github.com/homebridge/homebridge/wiki/verified-Plugins) Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, Dash button setup (through Amazon or other means) nor the Dash button connecting to a local network.
+Through [Homebridge](https://github.com/nfarina/homebridge), this plugin, and an additional USB WiFi device, Amazon Dash buttons can be used as Homekit buttons.

+This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

+## About Amazon Dash Buttons
 By December 31, 2019, Amazon removed the capability to set up a Dash button for connection to a network.
 Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the button—a process Amazon refers to as "deregistration."

+## Summary and Purpose
 This plugin:

 * requires a second WiFi device (e.g. USB WiFi) if the Homebridge computer uses its WiFi as its connection to the local network
 * requires the WiFi device to support *monitor mode*
 * monitoring is done via `tcpdump` in a separate, non-blocking process